R-953/Nano-EVO/README.md

 ## Disclaimer

-### Please note: This project is intended for personal testing and coding study only.
+### Please note that this project is intended for personal testing and learning purposes.
-### Please note: This project is licensed under the [MIT License](https://github.com/R-953/Nano-EVO/blob/main/LICENSE).
-Licensees must include the above copyright notice and this permission notice in all copies or substantial portions of the Software.
-Running this project as a licensee or user is deemed equivalent to having fully and thoroughly read this disclaimer, the original MIT License, and the privacy policies and disclaimers of the respective cloud service providers.
+### Please note that this project complies with the [MIT License](https://github.com/R-953/Nano-EVO/blob/main/LICENSE).
+The licensee must include the above copyright notice and this permission notice in all copies or substantial portions of the Software.
+By running this project, the licensee and user agree that this action is equivalent to having read this statement, the original text of the MIT License, and the privacy terms and disclaimers of the cloud service providers in detail and in their entirety.
-### Please note: This project will not read or execute any local files other than those strictly required to run the project, except for:
+### Please note that this project will not read or execute any local files other than those necessary for the project to run, except:
-- Code essential for running this project
+- Code necessary for the operation of this project
-- LLM files sideloaded on your local device
+- Locally sideloaded large model files on the device
-- Files uploaded during chats with the LLM
+- Files uploaded during conversations with the large model
-- Files exported from chats with the LLM
+- Files exported during conversations with the large model
-> All data generated by this project is stored locally within your browser;
+> All data generated by this project should be saved within the browser;
-> Furthermore, this project does not store, upload, or modify any data related to local or cloud LLMs, including but not limited to: chat history, translation history, webpage summaries, *API Keys*, etc.
+> This project also will not store, upload, or modify any data related to local or cloud large models, including but not limited to: chat logs, translation history, webpage summaries, *API Keys*, etc.
 > Unless the aforementioned data is manually exported locally or uploaded to the cloud,
-## Any consequences arising from such actions are entirely unrelated to this project.
-Neither the author nor the cloud service providers assume any liability for any consequences resulting therefrom.
+## The consequences caused by such actions are completely unrelated to this project.
+The author and the cloud service providing companies do not bear any responsibility for the consequences arising from the use of this project.
-### Please note: This project does not require any additional permissions to run, except for:
+### Please note that the operation of this project does not rely on any additional permissions, except:
-- Permissions required to run within the browser
+- Permissions required to run in the browser
-- Permissions required to pin to the toolbar/extension bar
+- Permissions required to pin to the taskbar
-- Permissions required to access file URLs
+- Permissions required to access file addresses
-### Please note: The Local Mode of this project provides the capability to access local LLMs offline.
-Therefore, when using **Local Mode**, you can **completely disconnect** from the internet;
+### Please note that the local mode of this project provides the ability to access local large language models offline, so you can completely disconnect from the internet when using local mode;
-> Since *Gemini* is a cloud-based AI service provided by *Google LLC*, a stable internet connection is required when using their cloud services via an *API Key* in **Cloud Mode**.
+> Since *Gemini* is a cloud AI service launched by *Google LLC*, a stable internet connection is required when using the cloud services provided by *Google LLC* via *API Key* in **Cloud Mode**.
-> Please note: This project has no way of knowing the security and privacy of the cloud LLM outputs before they are transmitted back to this project from the servers.
-Please refer to *Google LLC*'s privacy policy and terms of service [here](https://policies.google.cn/privacy?hl=zh-CN).
+> Please note that this project cannot determine the security and privacy of the cloud model's output before it is sent back to this project via the server in cloud mode.
+Please refer to *Google LLC*'s privacy policy and disclaimer terms [here](https://policies.google.cn/privacy?hl=en).
 ### This project is not affiliated with any company, brand, trademark, project, or product mentioned in this document.
-Detailed explanations are as follows:
+Detailed descriptions are as follows:
-- *Ollama GUI* is an open-source project of its respective rights holders, and *Ollama GUI* is a graphical user interface client designed for *Ollama*;
+- *Ollama GUI* is an open-source project by its respective rights holders, designed as a graphical user interface client for *Ollama*;
-- *LM Studio* is a registered trademark of *LM Studio*, which is an all-in-one platform for running local LLMs;
+- *LM Studio* is a registered trademark of *LM Studio*, which is a one-stop local large model running platform;
-- *GPT4All* is a registered trademark of *Nomic AI*, which is an open-source local LLM platform;
+- *GPT4All* is a registered trademark of *Nomic AI*, an open-source local large model running platform;
-- *Cherry Studio* is an open-source project by its development team, and *Cherry Studio* is a desktop-class AI multi-model client designed for professional users;
+- *Cherry Studio* is an open-source project by its developer team, a desktop-level *AI* multi-model client designed for professional users;
-- *Chatbox* is an open-source project by its development team, and *Chatbox* is a multi-platform desktop AI client and assistant;
+- *Chatbox* is an open-source project by its developer team, a multi-platform universal *AI* client and smart assistant;
-- *AnythingLLM* is a registered trademark of *Mintplex Labs Inc.*, and *AnythingLLM* is a fully-featured, enterprise-grade local knowledge base and AI agent platform;
+- *AnythingLLM* is a registered trademark of *Mintplex Labs Inc.*, an enterprise-grade full-featured local knowledge base and *AI* agent platform;
-- *Ollama* is a registered trademark of *Ollama Inc.*, and *Ollama* is a local LLM execution framework;
+- *Ollama* is a registered trademark of *Ollama Inc.*, a local large language model running framework;
-- *vLLM* is a representative project of its open-source community, and *vLLM* is a high-throughput, low-latency LLM serving and inference engine;
+- *vLLM* is a representative project of its open-source community, a high-throughput, low-latency large model inference and serving engine;
-- *llama.cpp* is a representative project of its open-source community, and *llama.cpp* is a lightweight LLM inference framework based on *C/C++*;
+- *llama.cpp* is a representative project of its open-source community, a lightweight large model inference framework based on *C/C++*;
-- *Local AI* is a representative project of its open-source community, and *Local AI* is a local, OpenAI-API-compatible AI inference alternative;
+- *Local AI* is a representative project of its open-source community, a local *AI* inference alternative compatible with the *OpenAI API*;
-- *Google Gemini* is a registered trademark of *Google LLC*, and *Gemini* is an AI model cloud service provided by *Google LLC*;
+- *Google Gemini* is a registered trademark of *Google LLC*, an *AI* model cloud service launched by *Google LLC*;
-- *Meta Muse* is a registered trademark of *Meta Platforms, Inc.*, and *Meta Muse Spark* is a creative AI-assisted design and interactive tool launched by *Meta*;
+- *Meta Muse* is a registered trademark of *Meta Platforms, Inc.*, and *Meta Muse Spark* is a creative *AI* design and interactive tool launched by *Meta*;
-- *xAI Grok* is a registered trademark of *xAI*, and *Grok* is an AI chat assistant with real-time information retrieval capabilities launched by *xAI*;
+- *xAI Grok* is a registered trademark of *xAI*, an *AI* chat assistant with real-time information retrieval capabilities;
-- *DeepSeek* is a registered trademark of Hangzhou DeepSeek Artificial Intelligence Technology Co., Ltd., and *DeepSeek* is a series of open-source, high-performance Large Language Models developed by the company;
+- *DeepSeek* is a registered trademark of Hangzhou DeepSeek Artificial Intelligence Basic Technology Research Co., Ltd., representing a series of open-source high-performance large language models;
-- *Alibaba Qwen* is a registered trademark of Alibaba Group, and *Qwen* (Tongyi Qianwen) is a series of large-scale language models launched by Alibaba;
+- *Alibaba Qwen* is a registered trademark of Alibaba Group, representing a series of ultra-large-scale language models;
-- *Moonshot Kimi* is a registered trademark of Moonshot AI Technology Co., Ltd., and *Kimi* is an intelligent assistant supporting ultra-long text processing launched by the company;
+- *Moonshot Kimi* is a registered trademark of Moonshot AI, a smart assistant supporting ultra-long text processing;
-- *Anthropic Claude* is a registered trademark of *Anthropic PBC*, and *Claude* is a safe, honest, and high-performance AI language model launched by *Anthropic*;
+- *Anthropic Claude* is a registered trademark of *Anthropic PBC*, a secure, honest, and high-performance *AI* language model;
-- *OpenAI GPT* is a registered trademark of *OpenAI Inc.*, and the *GPT* series represents industry-leading multimodal Large Language Models launched by *OpenAI*;
+- *OpenAI GPT* is a registered trademark of *OpenAI Inc.*, with the *GPT* series being industry-leading multimodal large language models;
-- *Z GLM* is a registered trademark of Beijing Zhipu Huazhang Technology Co., Ltd. (Zhipu AI), and *GLM* is a new-generation cognitive LLM series launched by Zhipu AI.
+- *Z GLM* is a registered trademark of Beijing Zhipu Huazhang Technology Co., Ltd., representing a new generation of cognitive large models.